A Comprehensive Survey on Deep Graph Representation Learning: Graph Transformer

 \subsection{Transformer}

-Transformer \cite{vaswani2017attention} was firstly applied to model machine translation, but two of the key mechanisms adopted in this work, attention operation and positional encoding, are highly compatible with the graph modeling problem.
+Transformer~\citep{vaswani2017attention} was first applied to model machine translation, but two of the key mechanisms adopted in this work, attention operation and positional encoding, are highly compatible with the graph modeling problem.

 To be specific, we denote the input of attention layer in Transformer as $\mathbf{X} = [ \mathbf{x}_0, \mathbf{x}_1, \ldots, \mathbf{x}_{n-1} ]$, $\mathbf{x}_i \in \mathbb{R}^{d}$, where $n$ is the length of input sequence and $d$ is the dimension of each input embedding $\mathbf{x}_i$.
 Then the core operation of calculating new embedding $\hat{\mathbf{x}}_i$ for each $\mathbf{x}_i$ in attention layer can be streamlined as: where $h \in \{0, 1,\ldots,H-1\}$ represents the attention head number. $\mathcal{Q}^h$, $\mathcal{K}^h$ and $\mathcal{V}^h$ are projection functions mapping a vector to the query space, key space and value space respectively. $\mathrm{s}^h(\mathbf{x}_i, \mathbf{x}_j)$ is score function measuring the similarity between $\mathbf{x}_i$ and $\mathbf{x}_j$.
 NORM is the normalization operation ensuring $\sum_{\mathbf{x}_j \in \mathbf{X} } \mathrm{s}^h(\mathbf{x}_i, \mathbf{x}_j) \equiv 1$ to propel the stability of the output generated by a stack of attention layers, it is usually performed as scaled softmax: $\text{NORM}(\cdot) = \text{SoftMax}(\cdot/\sqrt{d})$.
 And MERGE function is designed to combine the information extracted from multiple attention heads.
 Here, we omit further implementation details that do not affect our understanding of attention operation.